automationhacks/automationhacks.github.io/_posts/2022-05-19-hello-espresso-part-5-automating-webviews.md

 public ActivityScenarioRule<WebViewActivity> mActivityScenarioRule = new ActivityScenarioRule<>(WebViewActivity.class);
 ```

-Since we are using JS to drive the browser, we need to enable it on the WebView,
+Since we are using Javascript to drive the browser, we need to enable it on the
-thus we add a method to run before any test
+WebView, To do so, we'll add a method to run before any test and annotate it
+with `@Before`

 ```java
 @Before